 THINGS NO ONE TELLS YOU ABOUT PARENTING A TEENAGE BOY

-Many of my friends are parents to teenagers… many of them are parents to teenage boys.
+Many of my friends & readers are parents to teenagers… many of them are parents to teen sons.
 Last week, we were talking about the things that no one tells you about parenting a teenage boy.

 1. THEY NEED YOU TO LISTEN

 Things change.
 As adults, we think we know all about the teenage world, but this swiftly moving planet has spun beyond our intimate knowledge of the ’70s, ’80s, ’90s.
 And here’s what I’ve learned: when you take the time to listen, truly listen, your kids will ask your opinion.” ~ Michelle Lehnardt, TODAY.COM

 2. THEY NEED YOU TO TEACH THEM IT’S NOT ALL ABOUT THEM

 Teaching our children that they are not the center of the universe is important… and it’s a hard lesson to teach when they ARE the center of our universe.
-My friend and fellow-blogger
+My friend and fellow blogger

 3. PEOPLE WHO LOOK & LIVE DIFFERENTLY THAN YOU HAVE VALUE, TOO.

 Teach your children to make friends across color, sex, and religion… and do the same yourself.
 You’ll both be better people because of it.
 When kids see that you socialize only with others just like you, they will question your credibility.

 4. TEACH EMPATHY

-You don’t have to experience someones pain…just acknowledge it and let them know that you are there.
+You don’t have to experience someone’s pain…just acknowledge it and let them know that you are there.

 Then, ask them what other characters might be thinking and feeling.
 (Hint: The musical “Wicked” is a good example of how we are trained to only see a story from one perspective.
 This musical tells the story of the wicked witch in the Land of Oz from a very different viewpoint!).

 5. YOU CAN’T FORCE SOMEONE TO LIKE YOU

 I remind my kids that as long as their FAMILY is with them, they always have people loving them, so that can be enough.
 Be kind & sensitive to others, but don’t expect everyone to like you and don’t try to force it – it will never work.
-The quicker our children accept this fact of life, they better off they will be and less likely they will be to retaliate when someone DOESN’T like them.
+The quicker our children accept this fact of life, the better off they will be and less likely they will be to retaliate when someone DOESN’T like them.
 Rejection is a part of life.

 6. DON’T EXPECT INSTANT COMPLIANCE